zzhangjii/learning-library/lab-guides/LabGuide200.md

 ### **STEP 1**: Clone the git repository and copy the wallet file

-- Clone the git repository to your newly created OCI VM.
+- Clone the git repository to your newly created OCI VM (docker).
 This repo contains support files and the baseline Alpha Office application that you will modify to connect to your ATP database.

 - **Type OR Copy and Paste**: